 Real time streaming workflow that matches the latency of live broadcast (which is about seven seconds).

-Harmonic says that it is able to do this by simply using CMAF packaging (Content Media Application Format) and HTTP chunked transfer encoding.
+The company says it is able to do this by using CMAF (Content Media Application Format) packaging and HTTP chunked transfer encoding.
 CMAF creates content that can be viewed in both HLS and MPEG-DASH, allowing a single packager output.
-Chunked transfer encoding is a well-established way of bypassing the HTTP Content-Length header and replacing it with one that has an unknown length, so that live content can be sent in this way.
-Otherwise you would need to know how long it is before you began sending.
+Chunked transfer encoding is a well-established way of bypassing the HTTP Content-Length header and replacing it with one that has an unknown length, to support live content and its unpredictable running times.

-Use of CMAF became possible in June last year after Apple said it would support a container format called an fMP4 container, the same as CMAF, and pretty much everyone is lining up to drop this into streaming platforms everywhere.
+Use of CMAF became possible last June after Apple said it would support a container format called fMP4, based on CMAF.